oicr-gsi/delly/README.md

 ## Overview
-Copy Number Variation pipeline is being replaced by a set of stand-alone tool-specific worklfows and Deciders, so the elements of CNV pipeline are described elsewhere.
+Copy Number Variation pipeline is being replaced by a set of stand-alone tool-specific workflows and deciders, so the elements of CNV pipeline are described elsewhere.

 Delly2 workflow produces a set of vcf files with different types of structural variant calls: Translocation, Deletion, Inversion and Duplications